ruomengh/tdx-amber-idc-preview/README.md

 ![](/doc/devcloud-ssh-login.png)

 #### No Proxy:
-If you are NOT behind corporate Proxy, copy/paste the command proviede in the email to connect to your particualr TDX-enabled system.
+If you are NOT behind corporate proxy, copy and paste the command provided in the email to connect to your assigned TDX-enabled system.
-Use the command proviede in the email to connect to your particualr TDX-enabled system.
+Pls use the command provided in the email to connect to your assigned TDX-enabled system.
 Example command is shown below.
 ```
 ssh -J guest@146.152.205.59 -L 10022:192.168.14.2:22 sdp@192.168.14.2
 ```